react-native-push-notification/ios/README.md

 };
 ```

-## How to recieve rich notification in remote
+## How to receive rich notification in remote

 Follow this [article](https://firebase.google.com/docs/cloud-messaging/ios/send-image) to create rich notification of your own